Azure-Samples/load-testing-restricted-public-access/README.md

 If you are not interested in running the load testing manually from the Dev Container terminal, you can directly jump to the chapter [Using Azure DevOps pipelines and Github Actions](#using-azure-devops-pipelines-and-github-actions) to automate the infrastructure deployment and load tests.

-Below the list of arguments associated with 'iactool.sh':
+Below the list of arguments associated with 'load-testing-tool.sh':

 - -a  Sets iactool action {login, install, createconfig, deploy, undeploy, deploytest, undeploytest, opentest, runtest, closetest}
 - -c  Sets the iactool configuration file